mhayashi1120/Gauche-text-relative-date/README.md

 - relative-date->date
 - date->relative-date
-- fuzzy-parse-relative-seconds
+- parse-fuzzy-seconds

-This package roughly computed as Year (= 365 days) Month (= 30 days) .
+This package roughly computed as Year (= 365 days) Month (= 30 days) in some of conversion.
 And **NOT** been considered to try exact parsing and point exact time.

 ## Examples (relative-date->date):